projectacrn/acrn-hypervisor/misc/tools/acrn-crashlog/README.rst

 - libblkid
 - e2fsprogs

-Refer to the :ref:`getting_started` for instructions on how to set-up your build environment, and follow the instructions below to build and configure the ``ACRN-Crashlog`` tool.
+Refer to the :ref:`getting_started` for instructions on how to set up your build environment, and follow the instructions below to build and configure the ``ACRN-Crashlog`` tool.